 - 1. Point the firearm in a safe direction. - 2.
 Engage the safety mechanism.
 Make sure the RED BAND IS NOT SHOWING. - 3.
-Pull the fore-end fully rearward to open the action. - 4.
+Pull the operating handle fully rearward until the bolt is locked open. - 4.
 Insert a cleaning rod into the muzzle.
 Push the rod completely through the barrel until rod can be seen in the ejection port.